cdon-dev/ma-docs/Working with Orders/api/orderwritedown.rst

 .. include:: ../../toc_default.txt

-Order Cancel
+Order Write down
 ###############

-Order cancel is supposed to be called when the order or specific item cannot be delivered.
-The reason for failed delivery could be out of stock or customers active choice to no longer desire the item.
+Order write-down is used to give compensation to customers.
+Reasons may vary and each Merchant responsible for their reasons to grant compensation.

 Request Example - JSON